The Degree Audit

 Requesting Batch Degree Audits (Academic departments only):

-Each semester prior to registration, faculty advisors receive the one-page degree audit for all of their advisees.
-Departments receive the one-page degree audit for all incoming seniors in their major(s) in the summer and, again, in January.
-Any department that would like a batch of one-page degree audits for students in their major(s) and/or minors may make a request by emailing: firstname.lastname@example.org.
+Each semester prior to registration, faculty advisors receive the degree audit for all of their advisees.
+Departments receive the degree audit for all incoming seniors in their major(s) in the summer and, again, in January.
+Any department that would like a batch of degree audits for students in their major(s) and/or minors may make a request by emailing: firstname.lastname@example.org.
 Please indicate the major(s) and/or minor(s) and the class year(s).